edgarv09/test-cf7-forms/wp-content/plugins/formidable/readme.txt

 * Fix: Reiew requests were added to the inbox too frequently with sites with multiple admins.
 * Fix: Elementor conflict by using the glost $post in the admin area.
 * Fix: The color picker position in the styling settings was off for some options.

-= 4.05.01 =
-* Fix: The entry list wasn't always showing the entries.
-* Better sync between review requests in inbox and message.

-= 4.05 =
-* Updates to the default form styling.
-* New: Added an inbox as a centralized place for notices and communication.
-* New: Added frm_color_block and frm_total_big classes for more beautiful forms.
-* Help prevent common email issues by showing a warning in the email settings when the from and to email addresses are the same.
-* Fix: Forms edited after export and reimported were losing the required indicator in some cases.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>